Welcome to the info page about the first European Life After Stroke Forum – #ELASF

 Life after stroke is a key priority within SAFE’s overall strategy, as we firmly believe that every step in the stroke care pathway matters equally.
 Our Alliance has decided that it was about time we bring this topic forward and position the life after stroke as one of top priorities for European policy makers.

-SAFE is organising the first European Life After Stroke Forum on 20 November 2020 in Barcelona, Spain.
+SAFE is organising the first European Life After Stroke Forum on 12 March 2021 in Barcelona, Spain

 This first #ELASF will be driven by the need to implement the Stroke Action Plan for Europe and create a broader network of stakeholders involved in professionally researching, advocating and providing evidence for improved stroke care.